yassine-hamoudi/labri/_pages/positions.md

 # Open positions

-#### If you want to work with us as a student or postdoc, send an email to the [group member]({% link _pages/members.md %}) that best fits your interests, and attach the following information: a CV, a short cover letter, a transcript of records (for student applicants) or list of publications (for postdoctoral applicants), and the names and email addresses of one or two referees.
+#### If you want to work with us as a student or postdoc, send an email to the [group member]({% link _pages/members.md %}) that best fits your interests, and <ins>attach the following information:</ins> a CV, a transcript of records (for student applicants) or list of publications (for postdoc applicants), a dissertation or thesis you made, and the names and email addresses of one or two referees.
+Postdoc applicants are also strongly encouraged to submit a research statement.

 ### Applications for PhD and Postdoc positions